lemontree210/lemontree210.github.io/content/20250605_hidden_layers.md

 Now our model creates and weighs certain combinations of inputs (much more abstract equivalents of a feature cross we would add manually in our simple model).
 Before moving on to the next layer, the model applies an activation function.

 In the process, the model warps and reshapes our space of feature values, sometimes even tearing it apart (scientifically speaking, breaking its topology).
-Our model strives to create a certain multidimensional space where features will all be separated by a "straight line", i.e. where the equation finally becomes linear.
+Our model strives to create a certain multidimensional space where data points will all be separated by a "straight line", i.e. where the equation finally becomes linear.

+This means that in the picture above, where we see some sort of parallelogram, it's actually a hyperplane in a higher-dimensional space.

 <img width="40%" src="https://colah.github.io/posts/2014-03-NN-Manifolds-Topology/img/spiral.1-2.2-2-2-2-2-2.gif">
 _The visualization comes from [this blog post](https://colah.github.io/posts/2014-03-NN-Manifolds-Topology/)_